i30817/rhdndat/README.rst

 To find the checksum of the original file for hardpatched roms, rhdndat can support a custom convention for 'revert patches'.
 Revert patches are a patch that you apply to a hardpatched file to get the original.
 These have the same name as the file and extension '.rxdelta' and are done with xdelta3.
 I keep them for patch updates for cd images (i don't know of any emulator that supports softpatching for those, except those that support delta chd).

-rhdndat-rn will read every dat file from a directory given, and ask for renaming for every match where the name it finds is not equal to the current name.
+rhdndat-rn will read a xml dat file or every dat file from a directory given, and ask for renaming for every match where the name it finds is not equal to the current name.
 If the original rom name has square brackets or alternatively, no curved brackets, it preselects the option to 'skip', because those are hack conventions so the name is probably intentional.

 Besides rom files, files affected by renames are cues/tracks (treated especially to not ask for every track) and the softpatch types ips, bps, ups, including the new retroarch multiple softpatch convention (a number after the softpatch extension) and rxdelta.